-You know I literally wrote the book on Gluten-Free.
+You know I literally wrote the book on Gluten-Free (my book, Gluten-Free in 5 Days, is still available on Amazon).
 But I also know as an alternative practitioner that one food sensitivity does not usually a healing make; you need to isolate as many sensitive foods as you can.
 And here’s one other problem that’s often overlooked by the medical community.
 I didn’t even KNOW about salicylates until it tested positive for one of my very sick clients.
 Addressing it through diet and with supplements enabled her to lose 40 pounds and regain her well-being; the last time I saw her she was glowing with health.
 Here’s more “food for thought” from Designs for Health, one of my favorite supplement companies.

 Salicylic acid (salicylate) is produced by plants as part of their internal chemical defense against pathogens and environmental stress.
 The willow tree was one of the first places it was identified, and this ancient discovery still resonates today, in the form of aspirin.
 The medical use of salicylate–rich preparations derived from willow bark as pain relievers and fever reducers–dates back thousands of years.
 Salicylate may also play a role in fighting cancer.
 Many vegetables, fruits, herbs and spices are high in salicylate, which may be a contributing factor in why diets rich in plant foods are associated with lower risks for cancer.
 However, estimates of dietary salicylate intake vary widely, from 0.4 to 200 mg/day, and it is unknown how great an effect salicylate might have on disease processes.
 Some ethnic cuisines rely heavily on plant foods and employ specific herbs and spices that are high in salicylate, while other cultural diets, including the standard Western diet, are generally lower in salicylate.
 Some researchers suggest that the known protective effects of aspirin may have resulted in an emphasis on the importance of dietary salicylate, when other bioactive compounds in plant foods may play a greater role in supporting health.